alttch/busrt/docs/rpc_blocking.rst

 * Do not use RPC calls during event handling.
 Great idea, but what if RPC calls are really required and it is impossible to process an event without them?

-* Keep RPC query empty and toss events to secondary queries, where they are processed by background loop-handlers.
-Works fine with bounded channels until they are big enough.
+* Keep RPC query empty and toss events into secondary queries, where they are processed by blocking but background loop-handlers.
+Works fine with bounded channels until they are large enough.
 When the channels are full - blocks the RPC layer completely.

 * Toss events to unbounded channels.
-Works fine until the client is not flooded.
+Works fine until the client is flooded.

-* Register a dedicated client for in-handler RPC calls.
+What can be done?
+Only registering a dedicated client for in-handler RPC calls.
 The best idea possible.

 Secondary clients
 =================